Sam DeStefano: Acts of violence

 In November 1963, DeStefano had a violent argument with Leo Foreman, a real estate agent and one of DeStefano's "juice-loan" collectors, in Foreman's office.
 DeStefano was physically ejected by Foreman from his office, and then he went into hiding.
 Later on, DeStefano underlings Tony Spilotro and Chuck Crimaldi contacted Foreman and said DeStefano wanted to let "bygones be bygones".
-Foreman was lured to DeStefano's brother's house and was murdered soon after.
+Foreman was lured to the house of DeStefano's brother and was murdered soon after.

 In another incident, Peter Cappelletti, a collector for DeStefano, fled Chicago with $25,000 from a loan shark victim.
 DeStefano's men located Cappelletti in Wisconsin and brought him back to Chicago.
 DeStefano chained Cappelletti to a radiator and tortured him for three days.
 While a banquet was going on, Cappelletti was secretly being tortured in the back of the restaurant.
-"Kill me man, please, I'm on fire!"
+"Kill me, man, please, I'm on fire!"
 Cappelletti implored, to which DeStefano replied "Then we need to put the fire out" before having his men drag the severely burned Cappelletti into the dining area and forcing the man's family to urinate on him in unison.
 Following the banquet, the family quickly paid back the stolen money.